MicrosoftDocs/power-platform/power-platform/admin/wp-environments.md

 ## Who can create environments

 As a global administrator in the admin portal you will be able to see a list of all environments created by users in your tenant.
-Administrators and users that have paid P2 or trial P2 licenses will be able to create new environments.
+Any administrators and users will be able to create new environments, provided there is 1GB available database capacity.
 Also users with the Community plan license can also create one Developer environment.

 ## Impact of multiple environments on users